ngemily/532_report/src/challenges.md

 instead about what circuit I am describing.
 I need to consider that combinational logic happens all at once, in parallel.
-I need to consider that results that pass through registers are not available until the following clock cyle, and I may need to line things up.
-Now, I know that in reality CPUs are registers with combinational logic blocks in between them, but software writing has these complications abstracted away by having an ISA to act as a contract between hardware and software.
+I need to consider that results that pass through registers are not available until the following clock cycle, and I may need to line things up.

+In reality CPUs have all the same limitations except that they are all hidden behind the ISA.
+This contract allows the programmer to safely write software under these assumptions while the CPU architecture is free to finely schedule these operations of various latencies.

 The best tool that I had here was drawing out diagrams before writing my Verilog and checking the schematic in Vivado after writing my Verilog.
 By consciously making this effort, it became not hard in not too long to figure out how to implement most of my software in hardware.

-### Timing Closure
+### Timing Closure and Pipelining

-I soon ran into timing violations, to which the answer was always to register and pipeline.
-I'm lucky to have known to set clock constraints and report timing on the IP I was writing without compiling the whole block design.
-This allowed me to quickly diagnose critical paths and rarely hit timing issues in hardware.
-I had on one occaision neglected to check the timing report and ended up with a completely broken bitstream.
+As I started designing our video processing IP, I soon ran into timing violations, to which the answer was always to register and pipeline.
+It took a considerable amount of time that I didn't account for in the original project timeline to deal with timing closure.

-### Pipelining

-I initially wrestled with how to insert pipelining into my Verilog in a sane manner.
-I quickly began to develop a skill for drawing pipeline diagrams.
+I initially wrestled with how to insert systematically pipeline my design and how to think about the data flow and dependencies in my design.
+I quickly developed a habit of drawing pipeline diagrams.
 This experience further developed my understanding of sequential and combinational logic, as well as timing logic to line up in a given cycle.
-Looking at simulations was key to debugging some early bugs here, and understanding again how registers work.

-### Integration

-Integration went as smoothly as I could have hoped for.
-Most of my work was integrated into the team's in one week.
-My stuff worked almost out of box thanks to the confidence I had through simulation.

 ### Noise

+The real environment proved to be much more challenging than I had anticipated.
+As a team, we scoped out our project such that we would control the environment by having a plain monochrome background with some crisp images projected onto it.
+Unfortunately, lighting and camera quality made what we had hoped to be an "easy" environment quite noisy.

+It was especially hard because as we tried to deal with the noise, we would break up the outlines of our objects.
+Our design depends on the objects that we are detecting to show up as a connected outline.
+If it broke up into two, it would be detected as two objects.
+However, if there was too much noise it would end up connected two objects that are in fact separate.
+This lead to a constant trade-off between rejecting noise and not being so aggressive as to break up the outlines.